tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/03_Read_alignment.md

 - After the job finished, click the <img src="../img/download.png" width="15"> to view the webpage.

 <details>
 <summary><b>Question 5: In RNAseq, the percentages of uniquely aligned reads are typically lower than for DNAseq, due to the presence of unremoved ribosomal RNA.
-These are are present in multiple copies throughout the genome and cause reads not to be mapped confidently.
+These are present in multiple copies throughout the genome and cause reads not to be mapped confidently.
 RNAseq is expected to be above 75% for an uncontaminated human sample.
 Is the "% Aligned" above 75% for these samples?
 You can optionally check to see which percentage of the reads align to the HIV genome by re-running STAR using the HIV genome with built-in gene model hiv_nc001802 </b></summary>
 <br>
 </details>